cloudstax/firecamp/catalog/cassandra/README.md

-The FireCamp Cassandra container is based on Debian.
+The FireCamp Cassandra container is based on the [official Cassandra image](https://hub.docker.com/_/cassandra/).
 The data volume will be mounted to the /data directory inside container.
 All Cassandra data, including data file, commit log, hints, and the key cache, will be stored under /data directory.

 **Topology**